 Here’s another perplexing question: Why do otherwise intelligent people with triple-digit IQs still manage to dig themselves so deeply into debt that they’re often forced into bankruptcy?

 Actually, I have the answer to that one.

 You see, personal finance is rarely, if ever, taught in high school.
 So, like it or not, that responsibility rests squarely on the shoulders of us parents.

 Unfortunately, try as they might, many parents are lousy teachers — either consciously or subconsciously.

 Of course, that answer begs the next question: What are those parents doing wrong?

 Well, it’s really not much of a mystery, folks.
 In fact, if you want to ensure your kids will become utter failures as adults — at least when it comes to managing their personal finances — all you have to do is follow these six handy suggestions:

 1. Give them everything they want in life.
 Most kids who grow up never wanting for anything will fail to understand the value of a dollar, so don’t bother teaching your little cherubs about the importance of saving money.
 Besides, what’s the rush?
 They’ll have their whole adult life to master that.

 2. Foster an entitlement mentality.
 John F. Kennedy said, “Ask not what your country can do for you, ask what you can do for your country.”
 But what did he know?
 Teaching kids the importance of personal responsibility is cruel.
 In fact, it’s absurd to expect them to believe that the only way they are ever going to get ahead in life is through lots of hard work.

-4. Keep the miracle of compound interest under wraps.
-Time is an ally of the young, especially with respect to the power of compound interest.
+4. Keep the miracle of compound growth under wraps.
+Time is an ally of the young, especially with respect to the power of compound growth.
 That’s why you probably should just forget to even bring this up.
 Why give your kids a golden opportunity to build a large nest egg that might allow them to retire early one day?